 Debt agreements like bankruptcy, personal insolvency, and court judgements

-Repayment history which is likely the most critical factor of your credit report.
-It covers all credit accounts like home loans, car loans, personal loans and credit card loans.
-Any missed repayments will feature information such as the due date, paid date, amount, and any part payments if applicable
+Repayment history which is probably the most crucial aspect of your credit report.
+It covers all credit accounts such as home loans, car loans, personal loans and credit card loans.
+Any missed repayments will feature information such as the due date, paid date, amount, and any partial payments if applicable

-Commercial credit applications including any business or commercial loan applications
+Commercial credit applications for example any business or commercial loan applications

-Report requests which lists all the financial institutions who have previously requested a copy of your credit report1
+Report requests which lists all the lenders who have previously requested a copy of your credit report1

 Credit Report Defaults

-Defaults with lenders will be noted on your credit report and will have an effect on your ability to receive credit down the road, so it’s essential to understand what constitutes a default on your credit report.
-If you cannot make a payment on a debt, your lender has the ability to report your debt to a credit reporting agency who will then document this information on your credit report.
-Having said that, lenders can only do this if the following rules apply:
+Defaults with lenders will be noted on your credit report and will impact your capacity to obtain credit in the future, so it’s imperative to recognise what constitutes a default on your credit report.
+If you fail to make a payment on a debt, your lending institution has the capability to report your debt to a credit reporting agency who will then register this information on your credit report.
+However, financial institutions can only do this if the following prerequisites apply:

-You’re a ‘confirmed missing debtor’ or ‘clearout’ which means the lender cannot contact you because you have changed your telephone number and address;
+You’re a ‘confirmed missing debtor’ or ‘clearout’ which implies the lender cannot contact you because you have changed your telephone number and address;

 The debt is 60 days or more overdue; and